pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 ## Our editorial board

-The peer review process is lead by a volunteer team of expert editors who find reviewers and ensure the review process is run efficiency from beginning to end.
-Learn more about the editor role at pyOpenSci [in our peer review guide, here.](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html)
+The pyOpenSci software peer review process is lead by a volunteer team of editors from the scientific Python community.
+Editors do the following things:

+* They find reviewers from diverse backgrounds for each package that is submitted that have a mixture of scientific domain and Python experience.
+* They oversee the entire review process for a package ensuring it runs in a timely and efficient manner
+* They support the submitting authors and reviewers in answering questions related to the review
+* They determine whether that package should be accepted into the pyOpenSci ecosystem once the review has wrapped up.

+Learn more about the
+editor role at pyOpenSci [in our peer review guide, here.](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html)

 {% assign editors = site.data.contributors | where: 'editorial_board', true  %}